streamlit/streamlit/e2e_playwright/README.md

 # Playwright e2e Tests

-You can find documentation and tips on how to use Playwright for end-to-end testing in [our Wiki](https://github.com/streamlit/streamlit/wiki/Running-e2e-tests-and-updating-snapshots#playwright-e2e-tests).
+You can find documentation on how to use and implement Playwright end-to-end tests in [our Wiki](https://github.com/streamlit/streamlit/wiki/Running-e2e-tests-and-updating-snapshots#playwright-e2e-tests).